 For critics, Mr. Jain’s tenure was as a sign of just how far Germany’s largest bank had drifted away from its homeland.
 The error was half-corrected in July 2015 when another British-born CEO took the helm.
 John Cryan, at least, spoke German.
 Three years later the bank has gone full circle: Its newest chief executive, Christian Sewing, is German through and through.

-Since July 2015, another British-born CEO has been at the helm.
-But John Cryan speaks German.
-And he’s singing a very different tune: He recently promised employees that Deutsche’s focus in the coming years will be its business back home, in Germany.
+And he’s singing a very different tune.
+Mr. Sewing’s goal will be to finish what Mr. Cryan started: Deutsche’s focus in the coming years will be its business back home, in Germany.
 After more than two decades of brash foreign expansion that turned it into Europe’s largest investment bank, Deutsche is thus quietly returning to its roots.
-Last year it fell out of the top five in a ranking of global investment banks.
-That might seem like a bad thing, but it could be the bank’s only hope of survival over the long term.

 German bankers, once notorious for their conservatism, learned to love the high life of Wall Street.